Hamilcar's defeat of Spendius and Autaritus: Engagement

 Hamilcar marched a long distance to the east during this campaign, but just how far is not known.
 At some point during these manoeuvres he and the Carthaginian army became trapped in a mountain valley.
 Locations suggested for the battle by modern historians cover a swathe of territory and include: close to Tunis; near modern Grombalia or close to ancient Nepheris; to the east of the lower Bagradas or close to the Mellane river; between Utica and Hippacra; or near modern Souk al Jamaa.
-It is unclear from the sources whether Hamilcar becoming trapped was because of a successful strategem by Spendius, or a failed attempt by Hamilcar to attack an isolated part of the rebel army.
+It is unclear from the sources whether Hamilcar becoming trapped was because of a successful stratagem by Spendius, or a failed attempt by Hamilcar to attack an isolated part of the rebel army.
 Spendius blocked the valley exit with his Libyan contingent, threatened the camp with his main body and the Numidians took a position to the Carthaginian rear.
 The exact location of this position is not known: there has been much modern speculation, with widely separated possibilities being suggested, but no consensus has been reached.
 The Carthaginian position was well fortified and had access to water, but food and animal fodder was limited.
 If Hamilcar was to avoid starvation, he was going to have to leave his camp and attempt to fight his way out against a prepared opponent, with a large enemy force in his rear.
 Polybius considered this "a great dilemma".

 The commander of the 2,000 Numidian cavalry which Spendius had used to plug the pass at the Carthaginian's rear – through which they had entered the valley – was a young Numidian noble named Naravas.
 During the First Punic War a Roman army had campaigned in North Africa in 256 and 255 BC.
 Many Numidians had gone over to the Romans and after the Romans were expelled had been brutally suppressed.
 Aware of this broad history, the rebel commanders trusted the Numidians to be reliably anti-Carthaginian.
 However, Naravas' clan had family ties with Carthaginians, and he was apparently impressed by Hamilcar's military ability.
 He decided to switch sides.
 Naravas approached the Carthaginian camp undetected with a small escort, signalled for a parley and entered the camp unarmed and alone.
 He won Hamilcar's trust and was promised the hand of Hamilcar's daughter in marriage in exchange for his help.
 Naravas returned to his command and took it over to the Carthaginian side.